Tree forcing and definable maximal independent sets in hypergraphs

 A \emph{Hamel basis} is a vector-space basis of $\mathbb{R}$ over the field of rationals $\mathbb{Q}$.
 Thus, letting $E_h := \{ \mathcal{A} \in [\mathbb{R}]^{<\omega} : \mathcal{A} \text{ is linearly dependent over } \mathbb{Q} \}$, a Hamel basis is a maximal $E_h$-independent set.
 A Hamel basis must be as large as the continuum itself.
 This is reflected in the fact that, when adding a real, every ground-model Hamel basis is destroyed.
 But still it makes sense to ask how many Borel sets are needed to get one.
 Miller, also in \cite{Miller1989}, showed that a Hamel basis can never be analytic.
 As before, we may ask whether there can be a $\Delta^1_2$ Hamel basis while CH fails.
 Again, destroying ground-model Hamel bases, seems to pose a major obstruction.

 The most natural way to increase $\mathfrak{u}$ and $\mathfrak{i}$ is by iteratively adding \emph{splitting reals}.
 Recall that for $x,y \in \mathcal{P}(\omega)$, we say that $x$ \emph{splits} $y$ iff $ \vert x \cap y \vert = \omega$ and $\vert y \setminus x \vert = \omega$.
 A real $x$ is called \emph{splitting over $V$} iff for every $y \in \mathcal{P}(\omega) \cap V$, $x$ splits $y$.
-The classical forcing notions adding splitting reals are \emph{Cohen}, \emph{Random} and \emph{Silver forcing} and forcings that add so called \emph{dominating reals}.
-It was shown though, in \cite{Schilhan2019}, that all of these forcing notions fail in preserving definitions for ultrafilters and the same argument can be applied to independent families.
+The classical forcing notions adding splitting reals are \emph{Cohen}, \emph{Random} and \emph{Silver forcing} and all forcings that add so called \emph{dominating reals}.
+It was shown though, in \cite{Schilhan2019}, that after forcing with any of these, a $\mathbf\Sigma^1_2$ definition with ground model parameters will not define an ultrafilter and the same argument can be applied to independent families.
 For this reason, we are going to use the forcing notion $\mathbb{SP}$ that we mentioned above.
 As an immediate corollary of Theorem~\ref{thm:maintheorem}, we get the following.

 \begin{thm} It is consistent that $\mathfrak{r} = \mathfrak{u} = \mathfrak{i} = \omega_2$ while there is a $\Delta^1_2$ ultrafilter, a $\Pi^1_1$ maximal independent family and a $\Delta^1_2$ Hamel basis.
 In particular, we get the consistency of $\mathfrak{i}_B, \mathfrak{u}_B < \mathfrak{r}, \mathfrak{i}, \mathfrak{u}$. \end{thm}